RetroDECK/ES-DE/USERGUIDE-DEV.md

 2) Start the application and press the _Create directories_ button to generate the ROMs directory structure
 3) Put your game ROMs in the directories created by the previous step, or see [here](USERGUIDE-DEV.md#supported-game-systems) for additional details
 4) Install and configure [RetroArch](https://www.retroarch.com)
-5) _Windows only: add the RetroArch directory to your system path environmental variable_
-6) Start RetroArch and install the required emulator cores - to see which ones you need look in the systeminfo.txt files in the directories created by step 2, or again see [here](USERGUIDE-DEV.md#supported-game-systems)
+5) Start RetroArch and install the required emulator cores - to see which ones you need look in the systeminfo.txt files in the directories created by step 2, or again see [here](USERGUIDE-DEV.md#supported-game-systems)
-7) Start ES-DE, scrape game media for your collection and play some games!
+6) Start ES-DE, scrape game media for your collection and play some games!

 You can always press F4 to close the application.